diego-h/score-vis/README.md

 A visualization aid for reading music scores.
 Developed as a final project in Stanford's CS448B (Data Visualization) course, fall 2017.

 The current implementation uses Willem Vree's [abcweb](https://wim.vree.org/js/) to render MusicXML scores to svg.
+The vast majority of the  code I wrote is in the file diego.js.

 To use:
 - Visit abcweb.html in the browser (Chrome recommended)